MichalDucher/MichalDucher/README.md

-# Hi there! 👋 I'm Michał Ducher
+# Hi there! 👋 I'm Michał

 I'm a 3rd-year Computer Science student with substantial academic experience, specializing in **mobile and web applications**.
 However, my main focus lies in **backend development** for web services.